Asif2BD/Alternate-Mobile-Tag/readme.txt

 = Modern Way: =
 1. Go to the WordPress Dashboard "Add New Plugin" section.
-2. Search For "Alternate Mobile Tag".
+2. Search For "Alternate Mobile Tag For AMP".
 3. Install, then Activate it.

 = Old Way: =
-1. Upload the `alternate-mobile-tag` folder to the `/wp-content/plugins/` directory
+1. Upload the `alternate-mobile-tag-for-amp` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress.